• Skip to primary navigation

 platter of lamb kofta kebabs with hummus, tzatziki, lettuce and plates

-Easy Lamb Kofta Recipe
+Easy Lamb Kofta Kebabs

 Print Recipe Pin Recipe Rate Recipe

-Prep Time: 15 minutes
+Prep Time: 20 minutes minutes

-Cook Time: 15 minutes
+Cook Time: 10 minutes minutes

-Total Time: 30 minutes
+Total Time: 30 minutes minutes

 Course: Dinner, Main Course